Otto Pérez Molina: Allegations of involvement in the killing of Efraín Bámaca

 In 1992, the guerrilla leader Efraín Bámaca Velásquez disappeared.
-His wife, American lawyer Jennifer Harbury, has presented evidence that Pérez, who was Director of Military Intelligence at the time, probably issued the orders to detain and torture the commandante.
+His wife, American lawyer Jennifer Harbury, has presented evidence that Pérez, who was Director of Military Intelligence at the time, probably issued the orders to detain and torture the commandant.

 In 2011, he became the subject of a new investigation into the disappearance of Bámaca.

 Allegations of involvement in the murder of Catholic bishop Gerardi

-In his book The Art of Political Murder: Who Killed the Bishop?, American journalist Francisco Goldman argues that Pérez Molina may have been present, along with two other high officials, a few blocks from the April 1998 murder of Juan José Gerardi Conedera, a Roman Catholic bishop.
+In his book The Art of Political Murder: Who Killed the Bishop?
+American journalist Francisco Goldman argues that Pérez Molina may have been present, along with two other high officials, a few blocks from the April 1998 murder of Juan José Gerardi Conedera, a Roman Catholic bishop.
 Prosecutors in the subsequent trial said that Pérez and the other two men were there to supervise the assassination.
 Gerardi was murdered two days after the release of a human rights report he helped prepare for the United Nations' Historical Clarification Commission.